openshift/hypershift/enhancements/README.md

 inform proposals.
 Every proposal should take these constraints into consideration.

-1. Webhooks are generally avoided for performance and reliability considerations.
+1. Webhooks on the management cluster are generally avoided for performance and reliability considerations.

 2. There are general resource (memory/cpu) constraints on control planes.
 It should be possible to fit 4 control planes in a 64GB 16vcpu node.
 This